BryanOne/cas/app/src/main/resources/mgmt-overlay/README.md

 ## External

-Deploy resultant `target/cas-management.war` to a servlet container of choice.
+Deploy the binary web application file in `build/libs` after a successful build to a servlet container of choice.

 ### Dockerfile